MOVIE REVIEW: The Equalizer

 "THE EQUALIZER"-- 4 STARS

 As of the release of "The Equalizer" this month, Denzel Washington is 59 years old with his 60th birthday coming this December.
 Let that sink in for a moment.
-He is seven years older than Tom Cruise, a year older than Mel Gibson, and the same age as Kevin Costner.
+He is eight years older than Tom Cruise, two years older than Mel Gibson, and one year older than Kevin Costner.
 Yes, he's that old and probably looks better and younger than all three of those peers, including Cruise.
 That guy you've been seeing dishing out punishment through diatribes, bullets, blades, and drugs since 2004's "Man of Fire" has been over 50 years old while doing it.
 The man is a walking Fountain of Youth.

 Well, before Denzel hits 60, Liam is going to have to give up that crown because Denzel Washington is on a roll.
 Step aside, Irishman, and go walk among the tombstones.
 Washington's recent releases of "The Book of Eli," "Unstoppable," "Safe House," "Flight," and "2 Guns" have been some of the best financial earners of his career.
 He hasn't had a film open under $20 million since 2003.
 His age may have increased, but audiences still count on and flock to Denzel being the razor edge of intensity and initiative he's always been.
 His latest film is no different and it reunites Denzel with his "Training Day" director Antoine Fuqua.